Ironweed (film)

 Ironweed is a 1987 American drama film directed by Héctor Babenco.
-It is based on the Pulitzer Prize-winning novel of the same name by William Kennedy, who also wrote the screenplay.
-It stars Jack Nicholson and Meryl Streep, with Carroll Baker, Michael O'Keefe, Diane Venora, Fred Gwynne, Nathan Lane and Tom Waits in supporting roles.
-The story concerns the relationship of a homeless couple: Francis, an alcoholic, and Helen, a terminally ill woman during the years following the Great Depression.
-Major portions of the film were shot on location in Albany, New York, including Jay Street at Lark Street, Albany Rural Cemetery, and the Miss Albany Diner on North Broadway.
-Despite mixed reviews and being a box-office bomb, Ironweed received two nominations at the 60th Academy Awards, Best Actor (for Nicholson), and Best Actress (for Streep).
+Adapted to the screen by William Kennedy from his similarly named Pulitzer Prize–winning novel, Ironweed stars Jack Nicholson and Meryl Streep, with Carroll Baker, Michael O'Keefe, Diane Venora, Fred Gwynne, Nathan Lane, and Tom Waits in supporting roles.
+The story concerns the relationship of a homeless couple—Francis, an alcoholic, and Helen, a terminally ill woman—during the years following the Great Depression.
+Major portions of the film were shot on location in Albany, New York.
+The film received mixed reviews and was a box-office bomb, but Nicholson and Streep received Oscar nominations for Best Actor and Best Actress, respectively, for their performances.

 Synopsis

-During the 1930s depression, Francis Phelan (Nicholson) wanders the city.
-Francis is a washed-up and retired baseball player who deserted his family back in the 1910s, when he accidentally dropped his infant son to the ground, causing the child's death.
-He is implied to have been drunk at the time, but Francis claims he was just tired and does not understand why no one will believe in his story.
-Since then, he has been a bum, roaming the streets and punishing himself by remembering men whom he knew who died while he was younger in different circumstances.
-Wandering into his hometown of Albany on Halloween in 1938, Phelan seeks out his lover and drinking companion, Helen Archer (Meryl Streep).
-The two meet up in a mission managed by Reverend Chester (James Gammon), and later in Oscar Reo's (Gwynne) gin mill.
-Over the next few days, Phelan takes a few minor jobs to support Helen, while haunted by visions of his past.
-Eventually, Francis comes back to his old family house and tries to make peace with his wife Annie Phelan (Carroll Baker), his son Billy (Michael O'Keefe), and his daughter Peg (Diane Venora).
-Meanwhile, a group of local vigilantes takes it upon themselves to drive the homeless out of Albany by violent means.
-During the course of the day, a series of events unfolds and changes Francis' life forever.
+The story is set during the 1930s Great Depression.
+Francis Phelan, a washed-up and retired baseball player, deserted his family in the 1910s after accidentally dropping his infant son, causing the child's death.
+It is implied that Francis was drunk at the time, but he claims he was just tired and fails to understand why no one believed him.
+Francis became a vagrant, roaming streets and punishing himself by recalling men he knew who died years earlier in different circumstances.
+Wandering into his hometown of Albany on Halloween in 1938, Phelan seeks out his lover and drinking companion, Helen Archer.
+The two meet up in a mission managed by Reverend Chester, and later in Oscar Reo's gin mill.
+Over the next few days, Phelan takes a few menial jobs to support Helen, while haunted by visions of his past.
+Eventually, Francis returns to his old family house and tries to make peace with his wife Annie, his son Billy, and his daughter Peg.
+Meanwhile, local vigilantes attempt to violently drive the homeless out of Albany.
+During the course of the day, a series of events unfolds that permanently change Francis' life.